 Eating right involves plenty of fresh fruits and vegetables.
 You may be lacking many essential nutrients in your diet, so eating foods that pack in as many vitamins as possible is a great way to reach your daily requirements.
 Most of these foods fall under the label of “superfoods,” which means foods that contain a higher amount of vitamins and minerals than most foods.
 Super foods are especially beneficial for your health and help your brain, heart and muscles.
 If you manage to add these foods into your daily meals, you will benefit from their nutrition.

 If you are trying to live a more healthy lifestyle, finding the right information online can be quite overwhelming.
 Getting the right kind of nutrition and receiving advice from experts is key to maintaining a healthy lifestyle.
-You can look on websites like Analyze That, which give nutritional advice and even recommend daily supplements: Taking a supplement is a great way to stay healthy, especially if your diet is lacking in some areas.
+You can look on websites like Analyze That, which give nutritional advice and even recommend daily supplements: Taking a supplement such as Balance of Nature, is a great way to stay healthy, especially if your diet is lacking in some areas.
 To find more health advice on Analyze that, click here.

 Keep reading to find out the benefits of spinach, frozen berries, walnuts, and sweet potato.

 Spinach is super healthy and is usually number one on any superfood list.
 It has iron, folate and omega-3.
 These help your heart, prevent strokes, and help strengthen your bones.
 If you hate the taste of spinach, you can hide it in a sauce or sprinkle it in an omelet.
 You know that salad is healthy, but making a spinach salad is the best way to get more vitamins than you would with using iceberg lettuce.

 Berries: Improve Your Memory